 Microsoft releases regular updates for the smooth operation of your computer.
 If you have configured auto-updates on your system, it will install these updates automatically.
 While it's a good idea to have the latest version of Windows updates for security reasons, you can wait a while for other users to try it and install it manually when it’s considered stable.
 This article will explain how to disable automatic updates in Windows 7, 8 and 10.

-Windows 10 introduces a new feature called Pause Updates, which allows you to postpone downloading and installing new features (via Windows Update) for up to 35 days.
+Windows 10 introduces a new feature called Pause Updates, which allows you to postpone downloading and installing new features (via Microsoft Windows Update) for up to 35 days.
 After that, your computer will update without you being able to pause them again, so this is a temporary solution.
 If you want to disable the updates, see the next section.

 To enable this feature, press the Windows + I keys, or click on Start menu and select the cogwheel to open Settings.
 Then click on Update and Security.
 In Windows Update, you can select Pause Updates for 7 days or click Advanced and select the date until which you want to pause updates: